sei-international/epi-macro-model/README.md

 ## For more information

-The Epi-macro Model team includes several SEI staff: Charlotte Wagner, Eric Kemp-Benedict, and Anisha Nazareth.
+The Epi-macro Model team includes several SEI staff: Eric Kemp-Benedict, Charlotte Wagner, and Anisha Nazareth.
 Please feel free to contact any of us for more information or if you have questions.

+## Funding
+The Epi-macro Model is a project of the Stockholm Environment Institute (SEI).
+Key contributors include Eric Kemp-Benedict, Charlotte Wagner, and Anisha Nazareth.
+The project was started through an SEI Rapid Response grant funded by the Swedish International Development Cooperation Agency (Sida).